-Late afternoon sun getting low over steep ahead as I approached mountains Serbia/Yugo border.
+Late afternoon sun getting low over steep as I approached mountains ahead Serbia/Yugo border.
 Getting chilly so I slip on the first thing I can reach which is my bright red Canada rugby jersey covered in Easy check of van at maple leaves.
 Serbian border, but the guards are all like, touching two fingers to the Canadian flags on the van and touching my jersey with a kiss to two fingers saying, "Thank-you!
 Canada good!
-Brave soldats!". ľve apparently arrived coincidentally at some kind of war memorial time.
+Brave soldats!". apparently arrived coincidentally at some kind of war memorial time.
 I mention, "I was never here!
 Never in the Canadian army!"
 Serbia still a pretty desolate area.
 Really very sad.

 Make it through to "Yugoslavia" and close to Belgrade without any symptoms of WNF, the pills for the virus are pretty peppy until now.
 Travelling around Belgrade and in Northern Yugo, what the hell?
-Road tolls everywhere $- \notin 47$ for four hours on highway of which one hour was crawling in traffic due to construction then $- \notin 17, \notin 12, \notin 12, \notin 7$.
-I had taken out $\notin 200$ before starting this run but had to fork out $\notin 100$ for diesel just into Serbia where there was "No VISA here".
+Road tolls everywhere - \in 47 for four hours on highway of which one hour was crawling in traffic due to construction then - \in 17, \in 12, \in 12, \in 7.
+I had taken out \in 200 before starting this run but had to fork out \in 100 for diesel just into Serbia where there was "No VISA here".